hunard/AI-finance-controller/README.md

-# AI Finance Controller — Multi-Source Settlement Reconciliation
+# SettleX — Multi-Source Settlement Reconciliation

 ## What this does, in one paragraph